therealdreg/anticuckoo/README.md

   * Cuckoo hooks detection (all kind of cuckoo hooks).
   * Suspicius data in own memory (without APIs, page per page scanning).
 * [Crash (Execute with arguments)](#cuckoo-crash) (out of a sandbox these args dont crash the program):
   * -c1: Modify the RET N instruction of a hooked API with a higher value.
-Next call to API with more PUSH instruction.
-If the hooked API is called from the Cuckoo's HookHandler with its own stack frame and the original API ARGs...
-CRASH!.
+Next call to API pushing more args into stack.
+If the hooked API is called from the Cuckoo's HookHandler the program crash because it only pushes the real API args then the modified RET N instruction corrupt the HookHandler's stack.

 [TODO list](#todo)